MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/configurations/depends-on.md

 ---
-ms.date: 08/15/2022
-keywords:  dsc,powershell,configuration,setup
+description: >
+  As your DSC Configuration grows larger and more complex, you can use the `DependsOn` meta-property to change the applied order of your DSC Resources by specifying that one DSC Resource depends on another DSC Resource. ms.date: 08/15/2022
 title: Managing dependencies in DSC Configurations
-description: >
-  As your DSC Configuration grows larger and more complex, you can use the `DependsOn` meta-property to change the applied order of your DSC Resources by specifying that one DSC Resource depends on another DSC Resource.
 ---

 # Managing dependencies in DSC Configurations

-> Applies To: PowerShell 7.2, Azure Policy's machine configuration feature
+> Applies To: PowerShell 7, Azure Policy's machine configuration feature

 When you write [DSC Configurations][1] for [Azure Policy's machine configuration feature][2], you add [Resource blocks][3] to configure aspects of a system.
 As you continue to add DSC Resource